 The Biblical meaning of the soul is different than what most Christian denominations teach about the soul.
 The idea that most Christian denominations have of the soul comes almost entirely from ancient Greek philosophy instead of the Bible.
 I interpret the Bible as saying that the soul is the entire person (or even the entire animal), not just the mind/consciousness of the person (or animal).
 I further interpret the Bible as saying that the ultimate fate of those who persist in their unbelief about Yahweh Elohim (Jehovah/LORD God) and Yeshua Messiah (Jesus Christ), is eternal death - where death is defined as ceasing to exist as a conscious being and with the body turning into dust.
 In other words I interpret the Bible as saying the ultimate fate will be the same as what atheists believe happens to people and animals when they die.
 This idea (regarding the fate of persistent unbelievers) even appears in the apocryphal book of the Wisdom of Solomon.
 In that book the idea is mentioned of the righteous receiving immortality (the earliest book of the Bible-Apocrypha to teach that, however that book seems to say that immortality is obtained for the righteous when the physical body dies [rather than when the Messiah rules] and that belief was probably borrowed from Greek philosophy), but even that book makes no mention of the unrighteous and/or ungodly and/or non-believers receiving immortality.
 Neither that book nor the Old Covenant/Testament makes any mention of eternal torment for anyone, instead the Bible in Ezekiel 18:4, 20 [in highly literal translations] says "the soul that is sinning, it itself shall die".
 Some Bibles use the word "person" in that verse instead of the word "soul", but the Biblical word in those verses is "nephesh" and it literally means "soul".
 In the New Covenant/Testament Jesus says that the gift he gives is eternal life, that implies that those not receiving the gift will receive eternal death.
 In contrast if someone were tormented for eternity, that would mean they had eternal life (though in unhappiness instead of in happiness).
 The Bible teaches that faithful Christians will receive eternal (even immortal) life when Jesus Christ returns during the combination of the rapture and the first resurrection event.
 However now that I am no longer a Christian and now that I don't believe in a god or anything supernatural; I no longer believe in the Christian rapture nor in the resurrection of completely dead people.

-Some of the places where the name of Yahweh the Father are used in the New Covenant of the "Holy Name Bible" are in places where the Greek text might actually be referring to "Kurios" ["Lord"] as the Son of Yahweh instead (in other words, to places where it is referring to Jesus/Yeshua/Yahshua instead).
+Some of the places where the name of Yahweh the Father is used in the New Covenant of the "Holy Name Bible" are in places where the Greek text might actually be referring to "Kurios" ["Lord"] as the Son of Yahweh instead (in other words, to places where it is referring to Jesus/Yeshua/Yahshua instead).
 Neither the Hebrew pronunciations of "Adonai" and "Adon" (meaning "Lord") nor the English title of "Lord" are used in that Bible because the translator believes they are pagan words (even though the words "Adonai" and "Adon" are frequently used in all Hebrew manuscripts of the Bible).
 If the "Holy Name Bible" had chosen to use the words "Adonai" and "Adon" (or if it consistently used the word "Master" as a replacement) that would be fine, but instead it inconsistently substitutes various other words, such as "Eloah", "Yah", "Sovereign", etc. In the New Covenant it also uses the words "Ruler", "Savior", "Rabbi", (and maybe sometimes "Master") in place of the English word "Lord" (Greek word is "Kurios").
 Because of the inconsistent manner which the "Holy Name Bible" Bible (and most other Sacred Name Bibles which I have read [an exception appears to be "The Scriptures"]) use replacements for the words Adonai, Adon, and Kurios, the "Holy Name Bible" and most other Sacred Name Bibles should be used with great caution (if used at all) and if they are used then comparison should be made with trustworthy highly literal non-Sacred Name Bibles (such as Rotherham's Emphasized Bible, John Darby's Bible, and the American Standard Version Bible [though these three Bibles are not Sacred Name Bibles, they do consistently use a form of the Father's Divine Name in the Old Covenant and the first two use special typography to differentiate where the word "God" means "Elohim", "El", or "Eloha"]).
 It is for these reasons and due to some peculiar translations of certain passages in the "Holy Name Bible", that I have decided to issue a warning in regards to the "Holy Name Bible" and most other Sacred Name Bibles.
 However the "Holy Name Bible" is great for those who wish to study the Sacred Name movement since that Bible translation is the first "Sacred Name" Bible translation produced.

 God the Father's Divine Name is in the Hebrew language manuscripts of the Old Covenant/Testament books of the Bible about 7,000 times, yet in the King James Version it only is mentioned 4 times, plus a few times as part of place names, the rest of the time the King James Version renders the name as "the LORD", "LORD", or "GOD".
 The Name Jehovah is the most common English spelling of the name of God the Father, another spelling of the name in English is Yahweh, with YHWH and JHVH being transliterations of the Hebrew Tetragrammaton letters of the Divine Name.
 Why is the Divine Name "Jehovah" mentioned so few times in the King James Version instead of it being consistently used in that Bible?
 Does the insistence in excluding Jehovah's/Yahweh's Name from nearly every place it belongs in an English translation of the Bible make that Bible translation less Holy than it otherwise would be?
 In contrast some newer English translations of the Bible do consistently use the Divine name of Jehovah/Yahweh throughout the Old Covenant in about all 7,000 places where it occurs in the ancient Hebrew manuscripts of the Old Covenant.
 Those newer translations of the Bible are thus holier than the King James Version in that regard.
 Most of those particular Bible translations are also more literal and accurate in their translation of the Bible manuscripts, than is the King James Version - the evidence of this is provided later in this article.
 The earliest of these more literal and accurate Bibles were translated in the mid 1800s through the early 1900s.
 They include "A Translation of the Old Testament Scriptures from the Original Hebrew" by Hellen Spurrell, "A New Translation of the Holy Scriptures" by John N. Darby, "The Emphasized Bible" by Joseph Rotherham, the "American Revised Version" Holy Bible (especially the edition of 1898 by Oxford and Cambridge) and the American Standard Version Holy Bible, and "The Holy Bible: An Improved Edition (based in part on the Bible Union Version)".
 The New Testament of these Bibles (except for Ms. Spurrell's Bible since her translation is only of the Hebrew Old Covenant, not also the Greek New Covenant/Testament) were translated mostly from the ancient Alexandrian Text manuscripts whereas the King James Version was translated from the less ancient Byzantine Text manuscripts.